microsoft/Computational-Use-of-Data-Agreement/C-UDA-1.0_annotated.md

       3.1.2.
 You bind each recipient to whom you redistribute the Data to the terms of the C-UDA.

 	  **Comment**: _The only requirements for redistributing Data are to maintain attribution (if any) and use restrictions under the C-UDA, so that Downstream Recipients are bound by it for their use.
-These two restrictions apply only to the Data, but not to Output.
+These two restrictions apply only to the Data, but not to Results.
 Maintaining attribution is an accepted practice for sharing data to indicate its source or provenance.
 Requiring the use of the C-UDA for subsequent distribution provides further certainty to a Data Provider that the authorized downstream uses of Data will be limited to computational use._

 4.	**No Warranty, Limitation of Liability**